 - Find a safe space.
 If an incident has just happened, try to help them find somewhere they feel safe.
 If this isn't possible and they are scared or fearful, you can suggest they call Security on 01225 87 5555.

 - What is a hate crime?
 It might be useful to think about what hate crime is and how some of the behaviours may present.

 - Listen.
 Just taking the time to listen to someone and talk about what has happened can help.
 These six active listening tips might help you to support them.

 Published on Oct 4, 2015 Based on the Samaritans guidelines for active listening

-- Give options - when they have finished talking, ask them if they are okay to talk through some possible options.
+- Give options - when they have finished talking, ask them if they are open to discussing some possible options.